Captain Stephen McGregor (1908–1944)

 Company Commander & Overseas Service

-Captain McGregor was the first commanding officer of the 461st Amphibian Truck Company (referred to in some sources as the 461st Amphibious Truck Company), a Transportation Corps unit activated at the Charleston Port of Embarkation, South Carolina on July 6, 1943.
+Captain McGregor was the first commanding officer of the 461st Amphibian Truck Company, a Transportation Corps unit.
+He assumed command on July 6, 1943, the day after the company was activated at the Charleston Port of Embarkation, South Carolina.
 Equipped with the 2½-ton amphibious vehicle referred to as the D.U.K.W. or “Duck,” the company’s role was, per Table of Organization and Equipment No. 55-37: “To transfer cargo from shipside to shore dumps where pier facilities are not available.”

-In early 1944, while his company was stationed in the town of Torquay in Devon, England, Captain McGregor befriended Captain E.C.
+While stationed in Devon, Captain McGregor befriended Captain E.C.
 Hopkinson, a British soldier who had been decorated with the Military Cross while serving in 1st Battalion of the East Lancashire Regiment during World War I. Prior to D-Day, Captain Hopkinson presented Captain McGregor with three gifts.
 One was a cigarette case engraved with a poem:

 Capt.
 S. McGregor / Thus will I remember / The place where fate threw me, / The little English home / Which looked out on the sea, / The brightly colored garden, / The cup of mellowed wine, / And the Brother Soldier / Who became a friend of mine.